-Every user of Windows who is serious about entertainment should know of Winamp.
+Every Windows user serious about entertainment should be familiar with Winamp.
 If you’re an entertainment buff but lack the knowledge of this impressive media player, then we find that surprising.
 OK, so there’s a new version of Winamp known as Webamp, and as the name suggests, it’s internet-based.
-We decided to give Webamp a test drive to see if it’s worth your time because having a web-based player is a bit strange, all things considered.
+We decided to give Webamp a test drive to see if it’s worth your time, as having a web-based player is somewhat unusual.

 Webamp online music player